Infusionsoft Sucks AND Keap Sucks? Dang!

 Then you add the newbies into the mix.

-These are sincere entrepreneurs who wanted to launch their own thing but they were just too inexperienced and lacking commitment to make it work.
+These are sincere entrepreneurs who wanted to launch their own thing, but they were just too inexperienced and lacked commitment to make it work.

 So the rocket surgeons and brain scientists would complain that Infusionsoft wasn't as robust as $20,000/mo enterprise platforms, newbies were complaining that it was too complex, the dreamers were complaining because they weren't making the money Tony Robbins made within seven hours of buying the software, and soon everyone seemed to be whining and complaining like Republicans and Democrats counting votes!